 Call for Presentations

-The mission of the High Integrity Software Conference is to share challenges, best practice and experience between software engineering practitioners.
-The conference features talks from industrial and academic specialists which disseminate experience and knowledge of important techniques and methods that are applicable across industry sectors.
+The mission of the High Integrity Software Conference is to share challenges, best practice and experiences between software engineering practitioners.
+The conference features talks from industrial and academic specialists who will share expertise and knowledge of important techniques and methods applicable across industry sectors.

 Types of presentation

-These technical presentations are not for promoting specific vendor products or services; if you want to advertise a product via an exhibition, sponsorship or a lightning talk, please see the information provided on the Exhibitors page.
+Please note: these technical presentations are not for promoting specific vendor products or services; if you want to advertise a product via an exhibition booth, sponsorship or a Vendor Showcase presentation, please see the information provided on the Exhibitors page.

 Themes